Skip to content

 Let’s first understand the default studio tab

-Studio Tab
+Studio tab

 This page is divided into five primary sections, each serving a specific purpose in the exploration and querying of Data Products:

-Left Panel
+Left panel

 Here are the key components in the sidebar navigation

+• Expand/Collapse all: An option to show or hide all the logical table Panel.
 Selecting "Expand" will increase the screen size to display the logical table side panel.

-This section logs queries executed on a data model using timestamp format.
+• History: It logs queries executed on a data model using timestamp format.
 This allows users to revisit previous queries and review their selected dimensions, measures, filters, and results.
 It's beneficial for auditing, troubleshooting, or repeating previous analyses.

 DPH